atrsfo/atrsfo/README.md

-- 👋 Hi, I’m @atrsfo
+- 👋 Hi, I’m Shail Jindal
 - 👀 I’m interested in effective software design and development
-- 🌱 I’m currently learning ooad, aws, solution architectures
+- 🌱 I’m currently growing my skills ooad, aws, solution architectures
 - 💞️ I’m looking to collaborate on good java based open source projects
-- 📫 How to reach me ...

 <!---
 atrsfo/atrsfo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.